neurodata/blog.neurodata.io/_posts/2019-02-10-how-to-write-a-paper.md

            1. Summary of main contributions of the manuscript, in non-technical terms.
 One sentence per contribution.
            2. Conclude by stating what we expect the implications will be for their readership, and more broadly
        5. Signed by the corresponding author, "on behalf of my co-authors"
+       6. Add a ps - that all the code is open source and all the data is open access, in accordance with the above mentioned principles.
-       6. The language can be more flowery/confident about the expected importance of the contribution than you would write in the article itself.
+       7. The language can be more flowery/confident about the expected importance of the contribution than you would write in the article itself.
-    3. Submit to journal.
+    5. Submit to journal.
-    4. Make code open source, following the [FIRM](https://bitsandbrains.io/2018/10/21/numerical-packages.html) principles
-    5. Make data anonymized and open access, following the [FAIR](https://www.go-fair.org/fair-principles/) principles.
     6. Post to pre-print server.

 9.  **Rebuttal**